 - Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake (Matthew 5:4-11).

-In each of the Beatitudes, Christ gives the outcome of what a certain spiritual trait will produce.
-For those who mourn, Christ says they will be comforted.
+What about the second Beatitude?
+For those who mourn, Jesus says they will be comforted.
 (According to Barnes’ Notes on the Bible, “This is capable of two meanings: either, that those are blessed who are afflicted with the loss of friends or possessions, or that they who mourn over sin are blessed.”)
 God is the “God of all comfort,” and He promises that someday all sorrow will be wiped away (2 Corinthians 1:3; Revelation 21:4).

 The source of real spiritual power